 Contemplation, Buddha Statue, Thailand

 I've long had a fascination with statues and statues of the Buddha are no exception.
 So far my favourite Buddha statues are from Thailand.
-They seem, to my mind, to represent the notion of the Buddha and Buddhist philosophy in the most graceful manner.
+They seem to represent the notion of contemplation and Buddhist philosophy in the most graceful manner.

 I photographed the above statue, carved from wood, up close.
 I wanted to draw attention to its cracked surface and the contemplative expression of the Buddha.